Back to All Blogs

 Beginning Phase

-• Untap Step: Untap all of your cards that are tapped (turned sideways).
+• Untap Step: Untap all of your cards that are "tapped" (turned sideways).

 • Upkeep Step: A brief step for certain card abilities to trigger.